 Pay in Person: Resident provides the property address and/or the Assessor Parcel Number with fee payment.
 Payment can be made by cash, check, money order or credit card payable to the city of Las Vegas.
-The Flood Control Section is located on the seventh floor in the Development Services Center building 333 N. Rancho Drive.
+The Flood Control Section is located on the fifth floor of City Hall, 495 S. Main St.

 Pay by Mail: Resident provides the property address and/or the Assessor Parcel Number with fee payment.
 Mail your request with payment (by check or money order) to the following address: